on-api/on-api/2.6.0/spec/services.md

 #### Available services for a single Access

 To get available services for a single access use accessId as key.
-The response contains details about activated services and the services available for activation.
+The response contains details about the services available for activation.

 Request
 ```http